Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	- creation of directly compileable Device Description with tool <b>proc2iso</b> which creates also the class instantiations for all defined local process data, so that the list of construction parameters needn't be managed by hand
-	- Upload of Device Description correspomnding to current state of Task Controller
+	- Upload of Device Description corresponding to current state of Task Controller standardization
 	- fully functional support of Task Controller Client
 	- Multi-Receive is now supported, so that Input Text fields can be used in Virtual Terminal masks without restriction
 	- new Linux CAN HAL driver uses Linux kernel message queues for CAN communication between several local applications